 The gas chambers and the crematoria can be seen and just outside is the gallows where camp Commandant Rudolf Höss, was executed following his war crimes trial after the war.

-The distance between Auschwitz I and Birekenau is approximately 3km and there is a complementary shuttle bus to take visitors between the two sites.
+The distance between Auschwitz I and Birkenau is approximately 3km and there is a complimentary shuttle bus to take visitors between the two sites.
 It is usual to first visit Auschwitz I and then move onto Auschwitz II.

 Auschwitz II – Birkenau was constructed from October 1941 to ease congestion at Auschwitz I. It was intended to house 50,000 prisoners of war, who would be used as forced labour.
 By May 1942 Hitler had decided to annihilate the Jewish people, so the role of Birkenau was changed to a combination of labour/extermination camp and become a major site of the Nazi "Final Solution to the Jewish question".

 From early 1942 until late 1944, transport trains delivered Jews to the camps in cramped carriages, (the like of which is on display) where they were selected for work or extermination.

 The first gas chamber at Birkenau became operational by March 1942 and anyone not able to work would be sent straight to the gas chamber where they were killed with what was originally a pesticide - Zyklon B. At least 1.1 million people died at Auschwitz, around 90 per cent of them Jewish; approximately 1 in 6 Jews killed in the Holocaust died at the camp.
 Other groups sent to the camp included gypsies, Jehovah’s Witnesses, homosexuals, and Soviet prisoners of war.

 Auschwitz II-Birkenau is where the frequently photographed camp frontage is seen with the railway lines passing through.